Six easy ways to encourage your child to read

 6. Celebrate Effort, Not Just Achievement

 Praise your child for trying new books, finishing a chapter, or even asking thoughtful questions about a text.
-Encouragement builds confidence, and confident readers are far more likely to persevere with the challenging comprehension passages found in the 11+.
+Encouragement builds confidence, and confident readers are far more likely to enjoy and persevere with challenging texts.

-Helping a reluctant reader doesn’t happen overnight—it’s about building steady habits and positive associations.
-With patience, consistency, and the right approach, your child can grow from avoiding books to enjoying them, while developing the strong reading and comprehension skills they’ll need to succeed in the 11+.
+Helping a reluctant reader doesn’t happen overnight.
+It’s about building steady habits and positive associations.
+With patience, consistency, and the right approach, your child can grow from avoiding books to enjoying them, while developing strong reading and comprehension skills for lifelong learning.